-Deya Miranda Giner,
+Deya Miranda Giner

 Deya Miranda is a professional flamenco dancer, and the principal dance instructor at the Newcastle Flamenco Dance.

-The passion to return to the source and the heart of flamenco dance persisted and in 1994 Deya decided to travel once more to Spain to live and study flamenco in Málaga with the help of her Spanish relatives.
-She studied with some renowned master dancers, including; La Lupi, El Carrete and La Rosa de Málaga.
+The urge to return to the source and the heart of flamenco dance persisted and grew, and in 1994 Deya decided to travel once more to Spain to live and study flamenco in Málaga with the help of her Spanish relatives.
+Little did she know that her career choice would keep her overseas for almost two decades.

-She also deputed as a dancer, at the 'Gypsy Tablao' (Soniquete) in Málaga, alongside the famous El Carrete.
+She also deputed as a dancer at the 'Gypsy Tablao' (Soniquete) in Málaga, alongside the famous El Carrete.

 In 2002, Deya moved to Seville to further her studies at the prestigious flamenco dance school of Cristina Herren.
-Here she studied master classes with Milagros Menjíbar (style called Bata De Cola - which is a name for the traditional Spanish ruffle dress with a train), Isabel Bayón, Javier Barón and Manolo Soler.
+Here she studied master classes with Milagros Menjíbar (style called 'Bata De Cola', which is a name for the traditional Spanish ruffle dress with a train), Isabel Bayón, Javier Barón and Manolo Soler.
 Also, she danced intensively under the tutelage of Juana Amaya, at her school in Seville.

-From 2005 until 2008, she worked with her old teacher, Paqui Ferrer, in her flamenco group in Menorca (Spain) where Deya had the opportunity to dance in the 'La Traviatta' opera production with the Barcelona Symphony Orchestra.
+From 2005 until 2008, she works with her old teacher, Paqui Ferrer, in her flamenco group in Menorca (Spain) where Deya has the opportunity to dance in the 'La Traviatta' opera production with the Barcelona Symphony Orchestra.

 Their combined talents and passion lead them to a string of performances all over the world: